commandlayer/agent-cards/README.md

 ## Purpose

-> Identity • Discovery • Invocation • Verification
+**Agent Cards are the identity and discovery layer for autonomous agents — binding canonical verbs to verifiable execution.** Execution always resolves through an x402 entrypoint — no proprietary routing required.

-> **One universal contract for agent interop**
+- Identity • Discovery • Invocation • Verification

-**Agent Cards are the identity and discovery layer for autonomous agents — binding canonical verbs to verifiable execution.**
+- **One universal contract for agent interop**

 Agent Cards are **machine-readable** identity documents describing how an autonomous agent implements a canonical verb — defined in Protocol-Commons (open) or Protocol-Commercial (permissioned) — including the metadata required for trustless discovery, validation, and invocation.